 Huber Wash Trail is a 4.4 mile lightly trafficked out and back trail located near Springdale, Utah that features a river and is rated as moderate.
-The trail offers a number of activity options and is accessible from September until May.
+The trail offers a number of activity options and is best used from September until May.

 Just West of Rockville on Highway 9.
 Next parking area East of the Coal Pits Wash Trail Head perhaps 1/2 mile.
 Not marked.
 Go through the gate (close it behind you) onto the BLM land.
 Walk about 100 yards.
 If you see a large power sub-station you are in the right place.